nvim-neorg/neorg/docs/NFF-0.1-spec.md

 - `@image format` - stores an image within the file.
 The content of this image should be a base64 encoded jpeg, png, svg, jfif or exif file.
   The only parameter, `format`, specifies which format the image was encoded in.
 Defaults to `PNG` if unspecified.

-- `$embed type` - embeds an element directly into the document, for example an image, a GIF, or any other kind of media that is supported.
+- `#embed type` - embeds an element directly into the document, for example an image, a GIF, or any other kind of media that is supported.
   The `type` parameter can be one of two values: `video` or `image`.

   The body symbolizes the link to the actual media to be embedded.
 This can be a link to a local file or to a remote resource.

   ```
-  $embed image
+  #embed image
   /my/image
   ```